Derry dismantle Tyrone in stunning Ulster SFC win

 The Derry players and fans, who travelled in greater numbers than usual, were tuned in to this right from the off while Tyrone were flat, off the pace and ponderous.

-It was not as if 2006 had not been mentioned in the build-up.
+It was not as if 2006 hadn't been mentioned in the build-up.

-As like now, Tyrone hosted Derry in Omagh as All-Ireland champions and were held scoreless in the first half, trailing 0-6 to 0-0 at half time, before falling to a shock defeat.
+On that occasion, Tyrone hosted Derry in Omagh as the then All-Ireland champions were held scoreless in the first half, trailing 0-6 to 0-0 at half time, before falling to a shock 0-5 to 1-8 defeat.

 The ambush had been mentioned again in recent weeks yet Tyrone were not able to raise their game to match the hunger, urgency and speed of their opponents.